-- 1. Persons contacted to serve as an arbitrator should ascertain before accepting an appointment the identities of the parties, including as appropriate and to the extent known, present and former affiliates, predecessors and successors; identities of counsel; identities of other arbitrators; identities of witnesses; general factual background; and the anticipated issues and positions of the parties. - 2.
+- 1. Before accepting an appointment, a person contacted to serve as an arbitrator should consider whether the identity of the parties and their counsel, or factual issues anticipated to be implicated in the matter (as well as related issues that might be relevant such as the identity of affiliates of the parties, third-party managers, intermediaries, witnesses, etc.), would impact the arbitrator's ability to render a just decision in a fair manner. - 2.
 Arbitrators should refrain from offering any assurances, or predictions, as to how they will decide the dispute and should refrain from stating a definitive position on any particular issue.
 Although party-appointed arbitrators may be initially predisposed toward the position of the party who appointed them (unless prohibited by the contract), they should avoid reaching a judgment on any issues, whether procedural or substantive, until after both parties have had a full and fair opportunity to present their respective positions and the panel has fully deliberated on the issues.
 Arbitrators should advise the appointing party, when accepting an appointment, that they will ultimately decide issues presented in the arbitration objectively.
 Party-appointed arbitrators are obligated to act in good faith and with integrity and fairness, should not allow their appointment to influence their decision on any matter before them, and should make all decisions justly.